jffrymrtn/clean/_posts/2014-07-23-clean-for-jekyll.md

 You can get in touch with my the easiest on Twitter: [@jffrymrtn](https://twitter.com/jffrymrtn).

+## Roboto Font

+This repository includes the [Roboto Font from Google](http://www.google.com/design/spec/resources/roboto-font.html).
+The font is owned by them and is licensed under the [Apache License V2.0](http://www.apache.org/licenses/LICENSE-2.0.html).

 ## License

 The Jekyll Theme, Clean is licensed under the MIT license: